Von der Goltz

-Von der Goltz is the name of an old and influential German noble family whose members occupied many important positions in the Kingdom of Prussia and later in the German Empire.
+The House von der Goltz is an old and influential German noble family whose members occupied many important political and military positions in the Kingdom of Prussia and later in the German Empire.

 History

 The family can trace their lineage from East Brandenburg back to 12th century.
 On 19 September 1786 the family was raised to the title of Count in Prussia by King Frederick William II.